mysensors/NodeManager/README.md

 ## Rain and Soil Moisture Sensor

 The following sketch can be used to report the rain level and the soil moisture based on two sensors connected to the board's analog pins (A1 and A2).
 In this case we are customizing the out-of-the-box SENSOR_ANALOG_INPUT sensor type since we just need to measure an analog input but we also want to provide the correct type and presentation for each sensor.
 We register the sensors first with registerSensor() which returns the child id assigned to the sensor.
-We then retrieve the sensor's reference by calling get() so we can invoke the sensor-specific functions, like setPresentation() and setType().
+We then retrieve the sensor's reference by calling getSensor() so we can invoke the sensor-specific functions, like setPresentation() and setType().
 In this example, the two sensors are not directly connected to the battery's ground and vcc but, to save additional power, are powered through two arduino's pins.
 By using e.g. setPowerPins(4,5,300), NodeManger will assume pin 4 is ground and pin 5 is vcc for that specific sensor so it will turn on the power just before reading the analog input (and waiting 300ms for the sensor to initialize) and back off before going to sleep.
 For both the sensors we want a percentage output and with setRangeMin() and setRangeMax() we define the boundaries for calculating the percentage (if we read e.g. 200 when the rain sensor is completely into the water, we know for sure it will not go below this value which will represent the new lower boundary).
 Finally, since both the sensors reports low when wet and high when dry but we need the opposite, we set setReverse() so to have 0% reported when there is no rain/moisture, 100% on the opposite situation.